G-Professional/PS2-USB-C-PD-mod/README.md

-# PS2-USB-C PD-mod
+# PS2-USB-C-PD-mod

-This is a USB-C mod for the PS2 SCPH 50001
+This is a USB-C power mod for the PS2 SCPH 50001

 To Do:
   - Desolder 4 pin connector from board